Decorative dots

 What age are the children placed through Foster to Adopt?

 The care and experiences a child encounters in their first few months and years of life lay the foundations for their future development and emotional well-being.
-Therefore, most Foster to Adopt placements sought are for babies and very young children.
-However, children of any age benefit from being in a secure and loving home as quickly as possible so increasingly Foster to Adopt may also be considered for older children.
+Therefore, most Early Permanence placements sought are for babies and very young children.
+However, children of any age benefit from being in a secure and loving home as quickly as possible so increasingly Early Permanence may also be considered for older children.

-Can you offer Foster to Adopt if you already have children (birth or adopted) living in your family?
+Can you offer Early Permanence if you already have children (birth or adopted) living in your family?

 Yes, you can.
-As an agency we have a lot of experience of adopters with children in the family who have taken the Foster to Adopt route to adoption.
-Many of these families believe that already having children helped them manage the uncertainty and challenges of Foster to Adopt.
+As an agency we have a lot of experience of adopters with children in the family who have taken the Early Permanence route to adoption.
+Many of these families believe that already having children helped them manage the uncertainty and challenges.

 What about adoption leave or pay or other financial implications?

-Foster to Adopt carers are entitled to claim adoption leave and pay from the point a child is placed with them under such arrangements.
-All Foster to Adopt carers will have their own circumstances and they should always talk to their employer to ensure their full entitlements.
+Early Permanence carers are entitled to claim adoption leave and pay from the point a child is placed with them under such arrangements.
+All EP carers will have their own circumstances and they should always talk to their employer to ensure their full entitlements.

 Will the child see their birth parents while decisions are being made about his/her future?